DoubleLForce5/Day-Planner/README.md

 ## Description

 This application allows the user to save events for each hour of the standard workday (9 AM - 5 PM).
-The time blocks colors' changes based on whether the time is past(grey), present(red), and future(green).

 ## Usage instructions
 When the user opens the day planer the current date is displayed at the top of the page.